-The parameterization of unresolved processes is of primary importance: Fox-Kemper et al. (2019) provides a useful review.
-The classic parameterizations of isopycnal diffusion (Redi, 1982; Visbeck et al., 1997), and of the slumping of isotherms by baroclinic instabilities (Gent and McWilliams, 1990) work well in climate models with order 1° grid spacing.
+The parameterization of unresolved processes is of primary importance: Fox-Kemper et al. (2019) provide a useful review.
+The classic parameterizations of isopycnal diffusion (Redi, 1982; Visbeck et al., 1997) and of the slumping of isotherms by baroclinic instabilities (Gent and McWilliams, 1990) work well in climate models with order 1° grid spacing.
 The latter needs to be developed further for models of higher resolution using ideas such as Bachman (2017) and Mak et al. (2018).
-It is increasingly clear that sub-mesoscale motions within the ocean surface boundary layer flux heat vertically (Fox-Kemper et al., 2011) and generate filamentary structure.
-The interaction of these motions with standard parametrisations of turbulence (Umlauf and Burchard, 2005) and Langmuir turbulence (Reichl et al., 2016) is an active area of research as is the parameterization of internal dissipation by internal gravity waves generated by tidal displacements over steep bathymetry (de Lavergne et al., 2020).
-Machine learning (ML) methods are being applied to the parametrisation of sub-gridscale motions (Zanna & Bolton 2020, Ross et al. 2023) and are likely to play important roles in future ocean models.
+It is increasingly clear that sub-mesoscale motions within the ocean surface boundary layer cause heat to flux vertically (Fox-Kemper et al., 2011) and generate filamentary structure.
+The interaction of these motions with standard parameterizations of turbulence (Umlauf and Burchard, 2005) and Langmuir turbulence (Reichl et al., 2016) is an active area of research, as is the parameterization of internal dissipation by internal gravity waves generated by tidal displacements over steep bathymetry (de Lavergne et al., 2020).
+Machine learning (ML) methods are being applied to the parameterization of subgrid-scale motions (Zanna and

+Bolton, 2020; Ross et al., 2023) and are likely to play important roles in future ocean models.

-5. Wider and future perspectives
+5 Wider and future perspectives

-Modern ocean models use large HPC resources and open source codes supported by communities of scientists and software engineers.
-They support public safety and protection of the environment by contributing to short-range weather predictions (including forecasts of hurricanes), seasonal forecasts of El Niño and information about climate change.
+Modern ocean models use large HPC resources and opensource codes supported by communities of scientists and software engineers.
+They support public safety and protection of the environment by contributing to short-range weather predictions (including forecasts of hurricanes), seasonal forecasts of El Niño, and information about climate change.
 In order to properly appreciate their roles one needs to see them as one component within the much wider range of scientific activities required to provide this support.
-Innovations in remote sensing and in situ measurement technology and their internationally-coordinated and sustainable implementation are fundamental to these endeavours.
-The development of seasonal predictions in the late 1980s and early 1990s, for example, was closely tied to the development of the TOGA TAO array (Smith 2001).
-The doubling of the number of transistors in a CPU every 2 years from 1970 - 2020 (Porter et al. 2024), and the emergence of accurate near real-time satellite altimetry and the ARGO system of drifters around the turn of the century enabled near global assimilation and prediction of the strongest mesoscale ocean motions to first become a reality around 2015 (Bell et al. 2015).
+Innovations in remote sensing and in situ measurement technology and their internationally coordinated and sustainable implementation are fundamental to these endeavours.
+The development of seasonal predictions in the late 1980s and early 1990s, for example, was closely tied to the development of the TOGA TAO array (Smith, 2001).
+The doubling of the number of transistors in a CPU every 2 years from 1970-2020 (Porter and Heimbach, 2025), and the emergence of accurate near-real-time satellite altimetry and the ARGO system of drifters around the turn of the century, enabled nearglobal assimilation and prediction of the strongest mesoscale ocean motions to first become a reality around 2015 (Bell et al., 2015).
 What will be the major societal drivers and what are the best opportunities for scientific improvement in the next 10-20 years?
-We don't have a crystal ball but we can offer some suggestions.
+We do not have a crystal ball but we can offer some suggestions.